Orange-OpenSource/hurl/README.md

     }
 ```

+Hurl can take files as input, or directories.
+In the latter case, Hurl will search files with `.hurl` extension recursively.

 Output goes to stdout by default.
 To have output go to a file, use the [`-o, --output`](#output) option:

 ```shell